 They are nocturnal rodents and are thus more active in the early morning and are sensitive to light, so they need to be kept away from large windows or bright lighting.
-The African Dormouse is a highly social creature that needs to live in groups or at least in pairs.
+The African dormouse is a highly social creature that needs to live in groups or at least in pairs.

 Chinchillas are native to South America and can live for up to 15 years in captivity.
-They are a popular choice of rodent pet, as they are easily tamed and playful and active animals.
+They are a popular choice of a small rodent pet, as they are easily tamed and playful and active animals.
 They are nocturnal animals and thus should only be handled in the early morning or late evening, and they need to be covered in the day from any bright light source.
 They are active creatures that will need a large enclosure to run around in, as well as regular interaction with their owner.